rebelsky/csc207c/_readings/exceptions.md

 Exceptions
 ----------

 Has the software engineering community developed another, perhaps better, solution?
 Yes.
 Does Java use it?
 Yes.
 Java uses a variant of the error signaling technique that (a) provides a more uniform mechanism for indicating errors and (b) makes it difficult for programmers to delay the decision of how to handle errors.
-Java's error handling mechanism, the *exception*, is inherited from a number of other languages, particularly CLU.
+Java's error handling mechanism, the *exception*, is inherited from a number of other languages, particularly CLU, which was designed by Barbara Liskov at MIT.

 In the exception model, when a method is unable to compute a result, instead of simply crashing or returning a special value, the method sidesteps the normal method return mechanism and instead invokes what is called an *exception handler*.
 We typically say that a method "*throws* an exception" when it fails.
 In the simplest exception handling form, we might write (in pseudocode)